gigatribal/gigatribal.github.io/essays/Interest in Software Engineering.md

 Since I like to draw, I hope I can do both design the game and create the characters and places for the gameplay.
 Ever since I was little, I liked the idea of combing different things that came from different places into one world or universe.
-I do think my drawings are not good enough at my current level but maybe later on as I keep practicing that they will look great to be used.
+I have created characters since elementary year and as years passed I have always kept drawing them and see that I have improved over the years.
+However, I do think my drawings are not good enough at my current level but maybe later on as I keep practicing that they will look great to be used.

 **What experiences I hope to develop**